Start Your Own Union

 more people to pool money, then they are the judges of what gives

-scanning them could be good, and putting them online without
+could be good, and putting them online without

 the account details.